ds-civic-data/sd-pdx-sea/White_Paper.md

 ![](White_Paper_files/figure-markdown_github/2.2.2-3.png)

-One striking difference in the effect of 2008 in Clackamas county.
-In this areas where there area majority blue collar workers, both classes of workers decreases in 2008, rather than blue collar workers increasing in their proportion.
+One striking difference between counties during the recession is Clackamas county.
+Clackamas has a majority of blue collar workers, however, both classes of workers decreases in 2008, rather than the proportion of blue collar workers increasing, as in other counties.
 Another notable phenomena may be the seemingly smaller effects on the Bay Area in general.

 Next, to dicuss a more macroeconomic component of economic disparity we will look at gini coefficients in the portland area over time.
-Gini coefficients are a measurement of economic ditribution.
-In this case they are a measurement of wage ditribution.
-The gini coefficient is a value between one and zero.
-For this coefficient zero represents a perfect distribution of wealth, everyone has the same income and one represents perfect inequality, where one person makes all income.
+Gini coefficients are a measurement of economic distribution: in this case, wage distribution.
+The gini coefficient takes a value between zero and one, representing a perfect distribution of wealth or perfect inequality.
+For a value of zero everyone has the same income, whereas a one represents a situation in which one person makes all the income.
 The average gini coefficient to urban areas in the United States tends to be around .45.

     ## Warning: Missing column names filled in: 'X1' [1]